Plumbing Companies: How to Choose the Right One For You

 Ask:

-Years in business matters, but so does specific experience.
+Years in business matters, but so does specific experience to become a plumber.
 Ben had a leak under his foundation.
-He found a plumber who specialized in this work and avoided having his entire floor torn up.
+He found a plumbing company who specialized in this work and avoided having his entire floor torn up.

 Tip: Ask how often they handle problems like yours.